vikranthnivasdhamodharan-lab/Automated-Supply-Chain-Analytics-Pipeline-/README.md

 | Dataset 1 | **57 Records** |
 | Dataset 2 | **109 Records** |

-The workflow automatically processed incoming CSV files and loaded **166 records** into a cloud-hosted PostgreSQL database, eliminating manual data loading and creating a centralized data source for AI-assisted analytics.
+The workflow automatically extracted CSV files from Gmail and loaded **166 records** into a centralized PostgreSQL database, eliminating manual data loading and creating a reliable data source for AI-assisted analytics.

 ---